SuperRicky14/TpaPlusPlus/README.md

 * `/tpaplusplus` • [This command has its own documentation on the wiki!](https://github.com/SuperRicky14/TpaPlusPlus/wiki/TPAPlusPlus-Server-Management-Command)

 TPA++ also features some unique and exclusive features, here is a run through over the main ones:
 * `Command Windups` • Controls how long any command takes to execute.
-For example you can make /tpa take 5 seconds, and /tpaaccept take 3 seconds.
+For example, you can make /tpa take 5 seconds, and /tpaaccept take 3 seconds.
+Since update 1.5.2 you can now use decimal numbers in your windups!
 * `Command Windup Distance` • Controls how far away a player can move from their original starting point, after the command's "*windup countdown*" has started.
 * `Range Checks` • Controls the minimum / maximum distance a player can be from another player before sending / accepting a teleport request.
 * `Dimension Checks` • Prevents players from teleporting between dimensions, i.e. they must be in the same dimension to TPA to eachother.
 * `Message Control` • Lets you modify every message sent by TPA++.
 You can add color codes, emoji, rewrite any sentences to whatever you want (there's seriously no restrictions, go wild).
 * `Command Control` • Lets you modify all the commands (what players type in chat), so if you want you can change `/tpa` to `/whatever`
+* `Automatic Update Checking` • Automatically check's for updates to TPA++ so you never miss out on the latest features!

 ## Upcoming / Planned Features
 * `Command Cooldowns` • Controls the interval before a player can execute the same command again (requested in [feature request #1](https://github.com/SuperRicky14/TpaPlusPlus/issues/1)).